Coach K reaches ACC championship in his final tournament

 Paolo Banchero had 18 points and 11 rebounds and No. 7 Duke held off Miami with free throws in the final minute as the Blue Devils and their retiring Hall of Fame coach advanced to the ACC championship with an 80-76 victory Friday night.

-Top-seeded Duke (28-5) will face the winner of the second semifinal between third-seeded North Carolina and seventh-seeded Virginia Tech in Saturday night’s championship at Barclays Center.
+Top-seeded Duke (28-5) will face seventh-seeded Virginia Tech in Saturday night’s championship at Barclays Center after the Hokies beat No. 25 North Carolina in the late semifinal.

 Banchero was asked during a postgame interview with ESPN who he wanted to face in the final and responded, simply: “UNC.”